w3plan/jsdump-web/doc/document.md

   Prints the entries information of an object to the console.

 Parameters
-> obj  --  An object which should be processed.
+> obj  --  An object which should be processed.<br>
-> compact -- JSDump serializes the dumped-out content before print if compact is true, the default value is true.
+> compact -- JSDump serializes the dumped-out content before print if compact is true, the default value is true.<br>
 > hiddenKeys --  An optional array of keys that would be ignored in dumped out content, the default value is [].